Oliverpt-1/Oliver-Tipton-Portfolio/README.md

 ## Oliver Tipton

 Hello!
 My name is Oliver Tipton, and I am a senior studying Computer Science at Davidson College.
-Over the past three years, I have immersed myself in the world of Computer Science, focusing on programming fundamentals such as Object-Oriented Programming, Data Structures, Algorithms, and more.
+I am deeply immersed in the blockchain ecosystem, both as a developer and an active market participant.
+Over the past three years, I have honed my skills in programming fundamentals such as Object-Oriented Programming, Data Structures, and Algorithms, while focusing on blockchain technologies and decentralized applications.

 ### Experience

 I have independently developed blockchain projects and collaborated with fellow Davidson students on various in-class assignments and independent project ideas.
+My passion for blockchain has driven me to explore innovative solutions and contribute to the growing decentralized finance (DeFi) landscape.
 In addition to my academic pursuits, I have competed at the Division 1 level in wrestling, which has instilled in me a strong sense of discipline and perseverance.